Content Quality vs. Quantity: The Content Marketing Question for 2026

 • High-quality, relevant content generates 9.5 times more leads than low-quality, non-targeted content.
 The quality of your content is more important than the quantity.
 You must create high-quality content relevant to your target audience at each stage of the buyer's journey to generate more leads.
 [HubSpot]

-• Blog posts that are at least 1,500 words long get 3.5 times more shares than posts that are 500 words or less.
+• Blog posts that are at least 1,500 words long get 3.5 times more shares than posts that are 500 words or fewer.
 Longer blog content is more likely to be shared.
 If you want your content to be shared and engaged with, you must make it long enough to provide value to your readers.
 [CoSchedule]

 • Content that is published consistently gets 40% more traffic than content published sporadically.
-It is important to be consistent with your content publishing.
+It is essential to be consistent with your content publishing.
 You need to publish content regularly to get more traffic to your website.
 [HubSpot]

 Simply creating as many posts as you can does not yield long-term benefits.
-Carefully define your topic, research and analyze, and offer information others don't.
+Carefully define your topic, research and analyze, and offer information that others don't.

 Content Calendar Dos and Don'ts

-Check out our FREE Guide to Blogging
+Get Your FREE Guide to Blogging eBook

 Know your audience and meet them where they're at

 One of the most commonly used research tools is Google Analytics.
-Here you'll find data about your audience's demographics like age, gender, affinity categories, and market segments.
+Here, you'll find data about your audience's demographics, like age, gender, affinity categories, and market segments.
 You can also look at bounce rates, transactions, and revenue by segment.

 Interviewing actual customers helps you identify the unique selling propositions that set you apart from your competition.
 Your goal is to make your content about your users and not about rankings in the SERPs.

-Google wants various techniques avoided.
+Google wants certain techniques avoided.
 These include:

 • Automatically generated content